adaltas/node-csv-docs/src/md/stringify/options/columns.md

 })
 ```

-In case you wish to output the headers on the first line, you can used this option conjointly with the `header` option.
+In case you wish to output the headers on the first line, you can use this option conjointly with the `header` option.
 The column definition object can receive an optional `header` property which default to the `key` property:

 ```js
 stringify( {